Are you thinking about learning the cello as an adult? If so, here are 8 things to consider before you make the leap!

-Find out if you have what it takes to start, and to stick with it.
+Find out if YOU have what it takes to start and stick with it.

 1) Is the cello an instrument you are TRULY passionate about?